damdamo/SVSKit/README.md

 If we want to obtain all markings:
 `eval() -> SPS`

-Two parameters are optionals and can be changed during the declaration of a CTL formula if needed:
+Two parameters are optionals when you create a ctl formula and can be modified:
-- rewrited: false by default.
-In CTL computation, the extended syntax is often computed using the rewriting into basic components.
-For example, `AX Φ ≡ ¬EX¬Φ`.
-When it is set to false, the extended syntax is not rewritten.
-In the case of `AX`, a specific function is dedicated to compute it.
+- simplified: false by default.
+Another way of reducing the number of predicate structures.
+This is unnecessary if the level of canonicality is set to `.full'.
+This can be used to compare performance when every effort is made to preserve a canonical form, and when minimal effort is made to avoid certain redundancies.
-- simplified: true by default.
-During a computation, the number of generated predicate structures may increase faster with redundant results.
-The simplification aims to reduce the set of predicate structures during the computation, using certain tricks.
-If it is set to true, no simplification is applied.
+- debug: false by default.
+Display number of predicate structures between each step of the computation.

 To get all the underlying markings of a set of predicate structures, you should use the function `underlyingMarkings`, which works on predicate structure and set of predicate structures.
 Because a predicate structure can represent an infinite number of markings, the place capacity is used to bound the number of solutions.